 add_action( 'my_news_import', function () {

-The finer points of feeds, the RSS 2.0 and Atom formats, filtering and merging several sources are covered in the separate RSS parsing article.
+The finer points of feeds, the RSS 2.0 and Atom formats, filtering and merging several sources are covered in the separate RSS parsing article, including what to do when a feed truncates bodies to a teaser.

 Scenario 3.
 Scraping a weather forecast